YueLiPicasso/unification/README.md

 3. Type GHCi command `sample $ frequency nUFOTEGen`, then hit `Enter`.
 Some randomly generated not unifiable first order term equations will be displayed.You can run this command for as many times as you like.

 ###For property inspection
-see file [testFunctions.hs](testFunctions.hs).
+See file [testFunctions.hs](testFunctions.hs).
 The comprehensive test was done by functions in the first 4 blocks of function definition.

 To test that the Martelli's algorithm always returns Fail for not solvable equations: